-Melt the mozzarella on a panini press!
-Here’s a recipe from Cooking Classy.
+Caprese Sandwich on a baguette.
+Here’s a recipe from Somewhat Simple.

 Every restaurant menu we’ve seen this summer has Caprese Salad on the menu.
 That’s because July and August deliver the best tomatoes of the year, and a Caprese—tomato, mozzarella, basil and olive oil—will never taste better.